stanfordjournalism/stanford-progj-2020/docs/getting_help.md

 ![](https://github.com/stanfordjournalism/stanford-progj-2020/blob/master/images/naruto_sage_mode.jpg)

 ## It Will Break
-As you may have already learned from getting your virtual environments set up and surviving the python installation process, things will go wrong.
-Enter your code space expecting the bugs to show up before any usable solution and you will save yourself hours of frustration when your code does not work the first, second, or third time around.
+As you may have already learned from your virtual environment set up and surviving the python installation process, things will go wrong.
+Come in to your code space expecting the bugs to show up.
+They will show up before any usable solution does.
+This will help you save hours of frustration when your code does not work the first, second, or third time around.

 ![](https://github.com/stanfordjournalism/stanford-progj-2020/blob/master/images/sensei_image.jpg)

 ## Ask GOOD Questions:

+When asking for help with your code, saying 'my code is not working' is an unclear problem.
+Framing the issue as such makes it tricky to address the problem effectively.
+Use the GOOD Questions model so that all parties have clarity on what they are tackling.

 * **G:** Give context to your issue - clearly describe the problem.
 * **O:** Outline the steps you've taken to solve it.
 * **O:** Offer your best guess about what the bug is.
-This will help you think through it and the person assisting you.
+This will help you think through the problem.
+It will also make the process easier for the person assisting you.
 * **D:** Demo what is happening.
 Keep track of the error messages you've gotten, plus the code implemented to create the error, as well as any steps you may have taken to fix it.

 To learn more about asking GOOD questions, check out [Real Python.](https://realpython.com/lessons/ask-good-questions/)